 WARRIOR TRAINING: You dodged the rocks the sensei was throwing at you as you ran up and down the 5,000 steps.
 You are ready. +1 ATH, +1 DEF, but the experience made you kinda bitter, giving you Blooper: Charm.

-WHERE'S MY MARK?: You get a +1 to all rolls made by using a Bad Edit.
-Each act, you receive one additional Bad Edit.
+WHERE'S MY MARK?: You don't have to spend a token to use Bad Edit, unless you use Bad Edit to use any other special ability.

 WHY DIDN'T YOU SAY SO?: Gain this special ability: